csss860/commonSenseSportShooting/docs/intro.md

 (a) This act shall be known and may be cited as the "Common Sense Sport Shooting Act."
-(b) The purpose of this act is to promote public safety and responsible firearm usage by regulating sport shooting activities in designated areas without constraining or regulating the act of hunting in the State of Connecticut. *(see Appendix B(a))*
+(b) The purpose of this act is to promote public safety and responsible firearm usage by regulating sport shooting activities that take place in backyards or private property.
+(c) This act will in no way constraining or regulate the act of hunting in the State of Connecticut or sport shooting at public ranges. _(see Appendix B(a))_

 ## Section 2.
 Definitions